 MPCA staff will randomly audit field work based on the notifications.
 They'll compare work reports and the field work notifications to ensure consultants and contractors are submitting the required notifications.

-A 2021 Consultant's Day event provided guidance for consultants on a number of topics to improve environmental investigations and corrective actions at contaminated sites.
-See the playlist of video presentations from the event:
+Consultant's Day events provide guidance on a number of topics to improve environmental investigations and corrective actions at contaminated sites.
+See the playlist of video presentations from the 2021 event: